 Our faulty conclusions about life are 100% ours.
 No one gave them to us, not even our parents.

 Karma, as many of us know, is nothing other than cause and effect, and it works just as reliably within a single lifespan as it does over the span of several lifetimes.
-If we’d like the truth of how this works to be clearly demonstrated to us in this lifetime, we only need to do the work of uncovering our wrong conclusions about life, which by now have become our faulty, hidden beliefs.
+If we want to clearly see the truth of how this works in this lifetime, we only need to do the work of uncovering our wrong conclusions about life, which by now have become our faulty, hidden beliefs.

 Because once we’ve come upon our image, we will know to the core of our being that, yep, it’s really this way.
 Whichever way we look at our life, the equation will now come out even.